Peter Kropotkin: Exile in Switzerland and the Congress of London (late 1870s–1881)

 Kropotkin associated with the Jura Federation and began editing its publication.
 There he met Ukrainian Jewish student Sofia Ananieva-Rabinovich, and the two were married in 1878.
 In 1879, he started Le Révolté, a revolutionary fortnightly, in Geneva that published his personal articulation of anarchist communism, the idea of distributing work product communally based on need rather than by work.
 He became the philosophy's most prominent proponent, despite not creating it.
 The philosophy became part of the Jura program in 1880 at Kropotkin's advocacy.
 Le Révolté also published Kropotkin's best-known pamphlet, "An Appeal to the Young", in 1880.

+Before the Ghent Congress (1877), Kropotkin and other members of the Anti-authoritarian International met in La Chaux-de-Fonds and agreed to reorganize "their revolutionary community".
+He was appointed corresponding secretary of this small group, which probably included names among James Guillaume, Adhémar Schwitzguébel, Jean-Louis Pindy, Paul Brousse, Andrea Costa, Vinas, Morago, Cafiero, and Malatesta.
+Information regarding this group and its activities for the years 1879-1881 has been largely lost, with the exception of a few preserved letters.

+In 1880-1881, a new situation arose for Kropotkin and this group when, following an appeal from Belgian socialists, several socialist factions, including Johann Most's revolutionary socialists, sought to refound (or perpetuate) the International on new foundations at the London Congress.
+Some anarchists of the anti-authoritarian International were skeptical, considering that the International still existed.
+Kropotkin was also relatively opposed about the idea of turning the International into a secret organization oriented toward propaganda of the deed, according to historian Caroline Cahm - he wrote The Spirit of Revolt during this period to make some of his ideas heard.
+On this matter, he would have clashed with Malatesta, who was a fervent supporter of both the idea and the congress.